pvanallen/delft-ai-toolkit/docs/teachable.md

 1. ***Test on the RPi*** - Run the toolkit and test out the new model in real world

 ## Identify categories/classes
-1. ***Define Category Names*** - Compile a list of each different category of object you want to recognize. and gather examples of the objects to capture.
+1. ***Define Category Names*** - Compile a list of each different category/class of object you want to recognize. and gather examples of the objects to capture.
 Give each category a unique name.
-E.g. For hand signals: thumbsUp,thumbsDown, etc. For tools: cutters, needlenose, etc.
+For example, Hand signals: "thumbsUp", "thumbsDown", etc., Tools: "cutters", "needlenose", etc.
 1. ***Define a None Category*** - It is important to create a ***none*** category, especially in the case where there are only two categories (e.g. thumbsUp and thumbsDown).
 It helps the ML model to have other categories to make better identifications.
 For the none category, capture blank, blurry, or other "wrong" images that should be considered to be unimportant.
-The reason for this is that if you don't have a "none" category, the model may decide that a flat hand is a thumbsUp, since it has no other options to pick from.
+The reason for this is that if you don't have a "none" category, the model may incorrectly decide that a flat hand (or something other than what's wanted) is a thumbsUp, since it has no other options to pick from.

 ## Capture and Archive
 ### Creating a high quality dataset